TysonTheEmber/orbital-railgun-forge-1.20.1/README.md

 * **Networking:** Vanilla networking calls were replaced with Forge's `SimpleChannel`.
 Clients request a strike via `C2S_RequestFire`, the server validates the request, triggers `OrbitalRailgunStrikeManager`, and notifies nearby players with `S2C_PlayStrikeEffects`.
 * **Strike manager:** Server-side strike logic mirrors the Fabric behaviour, including entity knockback, delayed detonation, damage, and block removal using the original radius mask.
 * **Assets:** Shader programs, post chain JSON, Geckolib models, language strings, recipes, and damage types were migrated verbatim to the Forge resource layout.
+* **FTB Chunks compatibility:** When FTB Chunks is installed, the railgun can respect team claims and block explosions, block destruction, and entity damage unless the shooter has permission (configurable).

 ## Development